 Girls at Work, Inc. offers a variety of home school, after school, camp, troop, private and birthday builds.
-Our daily workshops for camps, team (gender neutral), businesses (gender neutral), and organizations (gender neutral) can be customized to fit the needs of individual organizations.
+Our daily workshops for camps, teams, businesses, and programs can be customized to fit the needs of individual organizations.

 In all of our programs, girls and teams can expect to: